TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 problem.

-Following the coding guidelines not necessarily means more work for Core contributors: The automatic CGL check performed by bamboo can be easily replayed locally: If the test setup votes negative on a Core patch in the review system due to CGL violations, the patch can be easily fixed locally by calling :file:`./Build/Scripts/cglFixMyCommit.sh` and pushed another time.
-For details on Core contributions, have a look at the :ref:`TYPO3 Contribution Guide <t3contribute:start>`.
+Following the coding guidelines not necessarily means more work for `Core`:pn: contributors: The automatic CGL check performed by bamboo can be easily replayed locally: If the test setup votes negative on a `Core`:pn: patch in the review system due to CGL violations, the patch can be easily fixed locally by calling :file:`./Build/Scripts/cglFixMyCommit.sh` and pushed another time.
+For details on `Core`:pn: contributions, have a look at the :ref:`TYPO3 Contribution Guide <t3contribute:start>`.